 So how does an organisation ‘make a social impact to create social change’?
 In our case, our social enterprise funds the work of our charity, including the Family Benefits Advice Service and our research and lobbying work.
-Through our telephone helpline and outreach services last year (2017/18) we completed more than 7,500 personal benefits checks for parents, delivered 458 outreach sessions and helped over 13,600 people.
-Parents who received a personal benefits check identified an average of £3,589 in financial support and collectively saved more than £13.2 million.
-So that’s £13.2 million put back into parents’ pockets, helping them to get into and stay in work and driving the economy – positive social change in action!
+Through our telephone helpline and outreach services last year (2018/19) we completed more than 8,000 personal benefits checks, delivered 386 outreach sessions and helped more than 11,400 people.
+Parents who received a personal benefits check identified an average of £3,499 in financial support and collectively saved more than £10.4 million.
+So that’s £10.4 million put back into parents’ pockets, helping them to get into and stay in work and driving the economy – positive social change in action!

 How much we have invested?

-Since 2008 we have reinvested £6.2 million into providing services for local families.
-We provide a free, impartial and confidential Family Benefits Advice Service, we carry out research addressing childcare and work related issues and we lobby local Government to improve support for families.
+Since 2008 we have reinvested £6.7 million into providing services for families.
+We provide a free, impartial and confidential Family Benefits Advice Service, we carry out research addressing childcare and work related issues and lobby government to improve support for families.

-Through both charitable and social enterprise activities, our impact in the community in 2017/18 has included:
+Through our social enterprise activities and charity, our impact in 2018/19 has included:

-- 2,750 employers offering the Childcare Voucher scheme to their staff, collectively saving those employers £4.6 million in National Insurance Contributions
+- 2,821 employers offering our Childcare Voucher scheme to their staff, collectively saving those employers £4.8 million in National Insurance Contributions

-- publication of the 8th annual Northern Ireland Childcare Cost Survey
+- Publication of the 10th annual Northern Ireland Childcare Survey

-- hosting of the Family Friendly Employers Awards 2018.
+- Hosting of the Family Friendly Employer Awards 2019

 Buy Social Corporate Challenge 2020